psenough/teach_yourself_demoscene_in_14_days/README.md

 After the demoparty comes the official release of your entry.

-Most entries nowdays are automatically released by the party voting system.
+Most entries nowadays are automatically released by the party voting system.
 This means they will be uploaded to the internet where people will be able to download, watch, listen and inevitably comment.

 You should be aware by now that most people say things online they would never say in person.
 You can't see them, you often don't know them, it's hard to understand what they mean exactly, and it's easy to take negative feedback the wrong way.

 Pouet.net is a website where most demoscene entries are listed and commented on by the international demoscene community.
-Like any online forum it's quite easy to get missunderstood and start a flamewar over the silliest of things.
+Like any online forum it's quite easy to get misunderstood and start a flamewar over the silliest of things.
 So this is the most important thing you should know about pouet: Pouet is not the demoscene.
 And also, the demoscene is not pouet.

 Pouet is a place to write your opinions on each others entries, it can also be a great source of community feedback, but never make the mistake of reading the comments on pouet and taking them too seriously.
 Pouet is pigs and trumpets.